msavin/SteveJobs/DOCUMENTATION.md

  - `this.document` - access job document
  - `this.set(key, value)` - set a persistent key/value pair
  - `this.get(key)` - get a persistent value from key
- - `this.success(result)` - tell the queue the job is completed, and attach an optional result
  - `this.failure(result)` - tell the queue the job failed, and attach an optional result
  - `this.reschedule(config)` - tell the queue to schedule the job for a future date
  - `this.remove()` - remove the job from the queue